jimmy-lan/let-it-fly/client/src/routes/README.md

 will be rendered.
 That is, routes that come after it, although that route may match, will not be rendered.

-Remember we are referring to the big `routes` object found in `index.ts` in this directory.
+Remember we are referring to the big `routes` object found in `models.ts` in this directory.
 Therefore, the way that you concat the routes can have an effect on what route will be rendered on the screen.